 As far as I can ascertain the couple had two sons, one born in 1924 and another in 1926.
 At some time after the birth of the second son Arthur wanted to return to the UK.
 His wife would not come with him, and so Arthur so returned to the UK alone.
 This decision of his wife to remain in Iraq meant that life for the family was difficult - being a Christian minority in a Muslim country posed dilemmas for the family then as it does now.
 It also means that most if not all the records of Arthur's time in Iraq were destroyed.

-And so the next time I find Arthur is back in the UK.
+The next time I can locate Arthur is in Sheffield.
 He is working as a colliery surface worker at Sheffield's Nunnery Colliery.
-The Colliery was at the time one of the closest to Sheffield's city centre, occupying land which is now near the Parkway.
+The Colliery was at the time one of the closest to Sheffield's city centre, occupying land which is now near the Sheffield Parkway.

 Nunnery Colliery Sheffield

 I do not know how long Arthur worked at the Colliery but it was at his place of work that he died.
 On Monday 6 December 1948, Arthur hung himself.
 The cause of death was "asphyxiation due to hanging" and "suicidal".
 The death certificate issued by the Registrar noted that a "certificate was received from Alan P Lockwood, coroner for the city of Sheffield.
 Inquest held 9th December 1948" It is also strange that both on the death certificate and burial record Arthur's age is given as 55 when in fact he was 52 (born May 1896)

 And this is where it gets interesting.
 In October 2015 I went

 to Sheffield's Local Studies Library and looked to see if there was any mention of Arthur's death and

 inquest in the local press.
 I checked both the morning and evening papers and found absolutely nothing.

 This is puzzling to say the least - the death certificate states that the inquest was held on